terminatorul/NvStrapsReBar/README.md

 ## Working GPUs
 Check issue https://github.com/terminatorul/NvStrapsReBar/issues/1 for a list of known working GPUs (and motherboards).

-If you get Resizable BAR working on your Turing or pre-Ampere GPU (and Windows does not crash), please post your system information on issue https://github.com/terminatorul/NvStrapsReBar/issues/1 here on github, in the below format
+If you get Resizable BAR working on your Turing (or earlier) GPU, please post your system information on issue https://github.com/terminatorul/NvStrapsReBar/issues/1 here on github, in the below format

 * Motherboard model: